ishaan5199/steam-boy/README.md

 Steps to contribute:
 1. Fork this repository (link to your repository)
-2. Create your feature branch (git checkout -b feature/fooBar)
+2. Change to the development branch
 3. Commit your changes (git commit -am 'Add some fooBar')
 4. Push to the branch (git push origin feature/fooBar)
 5. Create a new Pull Request